Codelabsys/react-native-responsive-app-modal/README.md

 Note that for  react-native<0.43 you should update the `screenHeight` and `screenWidth` whenever the device rotates.

-The Modal Also recieves all the props of [react-native-modalbox](https://github.com/maxs15/react-native-modalbox), checkout their repository for the full list.
+The Modal Also receives all the props of [react-native-modalbox](https://github.com/maxs15/react-native-modalbox), checkout their repository for the full list.

 ## Usage